0x80/mono-ts/readme.md

-Deploying code to Firebase that uses shared packages from a monorepo comes with its own set of challenges, because the Firebase deploy pipeline requires you to upload a self-contained package that it can treat similar to an NPM package, by installing its dependencies and executing the main entry.
+Deploying code to Firebase that uses shared packages from a monorepo comes with its own set of challenges, because the Firebase deploy pipeline requires you to upload a self-contained package that can be treated similarly to an NPM package, by installing its dependencies and executing the main entry.

 This repo includes a solution based on